 If you are larger on top than on the bottom, wear V-necked blouses.
 U-necks look great with this figure, too.
 And, make sure you wear a good bra.
 Proper support is the number one rule of a good figure.
 If you, like I, have a large bust and narrow shoulders, you may have to buy a size larger blouse and have it altered.
 Some designers realize this is an issue for women, but don’t be discouraged if you don’t find a blouse right away.
 A wrap-around skirt will be a nice balance to this figure.

 Watch your hem lines with your clothing.
 You don’t want your blouse to end right at the widest part of your body.
 If your stomach is the biggest part, the blouse should be cut to go down past your stomach.
 If your hips are the biggest, your shirt should end either a few inches above your hips or a few inches below.

 If you have wide hips, wear straight pants that come down, without narrowing at the ankles.
 If you have skinny legs – show them off.

 Finally, it’s OK to show off your figure.
 Dart those narrow areas, and ease around the larger ones.
 You’ll look, and feel, great.

 Author Byline: Nina Edwards loves her fashion.
-When she ins’t giving fashion tips and advice in her articles you can find her working for the Pink Rooster, who are currently having a Sandwich clothes sale.
+When she isn’t giving fashion tips and advice in her articles you can find her working for the Pink Rooster.